What’s included in the “cost of attendance”?

 Why does a financial aid package differ from one school to another?

 While it used to be true that most schools used one standard methodology to determine need and award need-based aid, this is no longer the case.
-Wheaton uses Free Application for Federal Student Aid (FAFSA) data and the Federal Methodology (FM) to determine eligibility for most federal- and state-funded financial aid.
-To determine eligibility for federal and state campus-based and institutional funds, Wheaton also uses the Wheaton Application for Financial Aid and Institutional Methodology (IM).
+Wheaton uses Free Application for Federal Student Aid (FAFSA) data and the Federal Methodology (FM) to determine eligibility for federal, state and institutional financial aid.

 Other colleges may choose to use FM to administer all of their funds, or might use FM only for some students.
-Some colleges use IM but have modified the formula to be more or less stringent.
+Some colleges use a different formula, called Institutional Methodology, based on information commonly found on the CSS Profile financial aid application.
 Colleges’ aid policies are generally based on institutional philosophy, resources and priorities.
 Some offer only need-based aid, while others incorporate merit into their awarding policies.

 If you believe that your aid differs because of errors in your aid application or a significant change in family circumstances, please send the Office of Student Financial Services (SFS) updated information to assess the impact on your aid offer.